 Even if you don’t often cook, knowing how to get butter out of clothes can still be helpful.
 Butter stains often leave a slightly shadowed area that is not immediately noticeable.
+This article will provide practical stain removal tips for dealing with butter stains on various fabrics.

 Over time, the stain will darken and become more difficult to remove, and once the garment and oil stain are dry, the stain can be removed permanently.
 You can remove butter stains from your clothes by following these washing instructions.